brentvollebregt/nitratine.net/posts/google-publisher-toolbar-please-copy-this-code/post.md

 category: Tutorials
 tags: [google, chrome-extension]
 feature: message.png
 description: "When first installing Google Publisher Toolbar, you may be asked, \"Please copy this code, switch to your application and paste it there\".
-In this post I look into a method on how to fix this and allow you to use the extension."
+In this post, I look into a method on how to fix this and allow you to use the extension."

 [TOC]